mderyabin/polynomial-calc/README.md

 NTT operations are mirrored in `NTT` class for convenience.
 Helper class `NTTManager` ensures that only a single copy of `NTT` class for particular pair of parameters `N` and `m` exist.

+Check NTT and multiplication performance using example `polymath_performance.cpp`.

 # How to compile and run

 ```